Google Ads Quality Score

 - landing page quality score

 - device-level quality score

 It is essential to research and learn more about these types of ad quality scores as you run your Google ads.

 keyword stuffing doesn’t improve quality score

-Pausing your ads don’t affect quality scores
+Pausing your ads doesn’t affect quality scores.

 The above tips will guide you as you run your ads and improve their quality score so you can see more results from your Google ads.